 Working with McIntyre Law

 Our law firm believes in honesty, hard work, and compassion.
-We aim to provide the best legal representation to Oklahoma motorcycle wreck victims while sticking to a strict code of ethics.
-At McIntyre Law, you’ll get the full attention of our top Oklahoma City motorcycle accident attorneys, and you’ll be able to reach them whenever you need to.
+We aim to provide the best legal representation for Oklahoma motorcycle wreck victims while sticking to a strict code of ethics.
+At McIntyre Law, you’ll get the full attention of some of the top motorcycle accident attorneys in Oklahoma City, and you’ll be able to reach them whenever you need to.

 Many things can flash through your mind when you crash your bike.
-If you’re involved in a crash, our motorcycle accident attorneys in Oklahoma City highly recommend that you immediately do the following:
+So in case you’re involved in a motorcycle accident, attorneys from McIntyre Law have put together a list of things you should do immediately following the accident:

 - Take pictures.
 If you’re able to do so, take a few pictures at the scene.
 Try to show any damage to your motorcycle as well as to other vehicles and other property damage.
-Keep them safe in your phone or on your camera, but don’t send them to anyone until you’ve been advised to do so by the Oklahoma motorcycle accident attorneys at McIntyre Law.
+Keep them safe in your phone or on your camera, but don’t send them to anyone until you’ve been advised to do so by your attorney.

-- Find out if any of the drivers involved in the motorcycle accident appeared to be distracted.
+- Find out if a distracted driver was involved in the motorcycle accident.
 In Oklahoma, you must immediately inform the police investigating the accident whether a driver was talking on a cell phone, appeared to be texting, and/or was possibly under the influence of alcohol or drugs.
-Distracted driving or driving under the influence are the cause of about 27% of all Oklahoma motorcycle accidents.
+Distracted driving and driving under the influence cause about 27% of all Oklahoma motorcycle accidents.

 - Go to a hospital or visit your doctor as soon as possible.
-If your Oklahoma motorcycle accident injuries are severe, head straight to the nearest emergency room.
-Even if you think that you’re fine, you should go to a hospital or get checked out by a doctor.
+If your injuries are severe, head straight to the nearest emergency room.
+Even if you think you’re fine, you should go to a hospital or get checked out by a doctor.
 Some head, back, neck, and internal injuries from motorcycle accidents can take hours, or even days, to become apparent.
 If you delay treatment, your insurance company could take that as a sign that your injuries are insignificant, or even that you’re making them up after the fact.
-A complete report by a medical provider immediately following any motorcycle accident in Oklahoma is a crucial part the insurance claim you might make.
+A complete report by a medical provider immediately following any motorcycle accident is a crucial part of your insurance claim.

 - Call McIntyre Law.
-After suffering a motorcycle accident in Oklahoma, call McIntyre Law and discuss your case with the top motorcycle accident attorneys in Oklahoma City.
+After suffering a motorcycle crash, call McIntyre Law and discuss your case with some of the best motorcycle accident attorneys in Oklahoma City.
 We’ll walk you through every step of the process so you don’t make statements to your insurance company that would keep you from getting the compensation you deserve.
-And our Oklahoma bike crash attorneys can help you to only pay what’s fair to the other parties involved.
+And we’ll make sure you only pay what’s fair to the other parties involved.

 - Avoid “ambulance chasers”.
-It’s illegal and unethical for an Oklahoma bike accident attorney or other law firm representative to pursue someone who has just been in an accident without first being contacted by that person.
+It’s unethical and illegal for any motorcycle accident attorney in Oklahoma to pursue someone who has just been in an accident without first being contacted by that person.
 It’s best to avoid ambulance chasers altogether.

 - Keep accurate records and receipts.
-If you’ve been hurt in an Oklahoma motorcycle accident, you might be able to collect damages for costs associated with life activities that you’re unable to do while you’re recovering.
+If you’ve been hurt in a motorcycle accident in Oklahoma, you might be able to collect damages for costs associated with life activities that you’re unable to do while you’re recovering.
 Depending on how badly you’re injured, you might be able to get reimbursed for out-of-pocket expenses related to your injuries.
-Your motorcycle accident attorney at McIntyre Law can tell you how it works and what to do to get help with your medical bills after a motorcycle accident in Oklahoma.
+McIntyre Law can tell you how the process works here in Oklahoma and what to do to get help with your medical bills after a motorcycle accident.

 - Avoid posting details about your motorcycle accident on social media.
 Insurance companies are known to view Facebook pages, Instagram feeds, and other social media posts about your motorcycle wreck.
-While you might want to let your friends and family know that you’re okay, or that you need help managing your injuries after the motorcycle accident, it’s best to keep those conversations offline.
+Although you might want to let your friends and family know that you’re okay, or that you need help managing your injuries, it’s best to keep those conversations offline.
 Don’t share any details about how your motorcycle accident occurred or how your recovery is going.

 Remember: Never assume that the driver who hit you will admit to fault.
-You are the first line of defense in protecting yourself during the claims investigation.
-The information you gather after your accident can prove invaluable as the claims process and/or Oklahoma motorcycle accident litigation proceeds.
+You’re the first line of defense in protecting yourself during the claims investigation.
+The information you gather after your accident will be very important as the claims process and/or motorcycle accident litigation proceeds.

 What is a contingency fee?

-When lawyers work on a contingency fee basis, like they do at McIntyre Law, they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
-If there are no rewards from your Oklahoma motorcycle accident lawsuit, you don’t pay us.
+When lawyers work on a contingency fee basis, like they do at McIntyre Law, they’re agreeing to accept a fixed percentage of any settlement or award from your lawsuit to cover their legal fees.
+If there are no rewards from your motorcycle accident lawsuit, you don’t pay us.
 We get paid if, and only if, you do.

-What are the typical causes of Oklahoma motorcycle wrecks?
+What are the typical causes of motorcycle wrecks?

 At McIntyre Law, we’ve represented lots of people who have suffered personal injuries because of the negligence of other motorists.
 Studies show that most Oklahoma motorcycle accidents occur due to the motorcycle leaving the highway.
-These accidents are typically caused by motorists who aren’t paying attention and end up forcing the motorcycle off the highway.
-We also see Oklahoma motorcycle accidents where the motorcycle wreck is the result of a motorist running a traffic light or stop sign.
-And there are motorcycle wrecks in Oklahoma where a car turns in front of an oncoming motorcycle.
-These and other types of accidents usually result in serious injuries or even death to the motorcyclist because they’re often thrown from the motorcycle.
+TThese accidents are typically caused by motorists who aren’t paying attention and end up forcing the motorcycle off the road.
+We also see cases where the motorcycle wreck is the result of a motorist running a traffic light or stop sign.
+And there are motorcycle wrecks where a car turns in front of an oncoming motorcycle.
+These and other types of accidents usually result in serious injuries or even death to the motorcyclist.

-As Oklahoma motorcycle crash lawyers, we have represented a whole range of Oklahomans injured in motorcycle wrecks.
-If you or a loved one are suffering from a traumatic brain injury or other medical complications as a result of a motorcycle crash in Oklahoma, the attorneys at McIntyre Law have the experience that will help you get the long-term care you need.
-Your motorcycle accident may have resulted in any number of personal injuries.
+Our Oklahoma City motorcycle crash lawyers have represented a whole range of Oklahomans injured in motorcycle wrecks across the state.
+If you or a loved one are suffering from a traumatic brain injury or other medical complications as a result of a motorcycle crash, attorneys at McIntyre Law have the experience to get the long-term care you need.
 The following are the most common motorcycle accident injuries:

 - Head trauma